ilya-markevich/node-express-validator/README.md

     queryValidator.property('test').optional().isUpperCaseString();

-    if (validator.hasErrors()) { // return true in case if no errors in body, params and request validators next({
+    if (validator.hasErrors()) { // return true in case if no errors in body, params and query validators next({
-        errors: validator.getErrors() // here you can get errors from all the validators.
+        errors: validator.getErrors() // here you can get errors from all of the validators });
-      });
     } else {
       next();